mydnic/beryl/README.md

 ### Docker Installation (Self-Hosted, All-in-One)

 This is the easiest way to get Beryl up and running in production.
 No need to clone the repository or manage source code.
-Everything (Laravel, nginx, PostgreSQL) runs in a single container.
+Everything (Laravel, nginx) runs in a single container.

 #### Prerequisites
 - Docker installed on your system